-1.4 CONTRACTOR'S PROJECT MANAGER
+1.3 CONTRACTOR'S PROJECT MANAGER

-- A. Contractor and each Sub-contractor shall identify a project manager who shall be responsible for coordination between and among each and all contractors and subcontractors for the Project and the Owner. - B. Scheduling Consultant: The Owner or Contractor, as noted in the Detailed Scope of Work will retain, a scheduling consultant to coordinate the scheduling activities of the Contract, to prepare an overall CPM schedule, and to monitor and update the CPM schedule periodically:
+A. Contractor and each Sub-contractor shall identify a project manager who shall be responsible for coordination between and among each and all contractors and subcontractors for the Project and the Owner.

-1.5 COORDINATION ACTIVITIES
+1.4 COORDINATION ACTIVITIES

 - A. Coordination activities of Contractor's project manager include, but are not limited to, the following: - 1.
 Provide overall coordination of the Work. - 2.
-Coordinate use of access shared with other contractors to workspaces and workspaces shared with other contractors. - Coordinate product selections for compatibility with either product selected under this Contract and under other contracts for the Project.
+Coordinate use of access shared with other contractors to workspaces and workspaces shared with other contractors. - 3.
+Coordinate product selections for compatibility with either product selected under this Contract and under other contracts for the Project.
 Identify to Owner and Design Professional incompatibilities between products selected under this Contract and products selected under other contracts for the Project. - 4.
 Provide overall coordination of temporary facilities and controls. - 5.
 Coordinate, schedule, and approve interruptions of permanent and temporary utilities, including those necessary to make connections for temporary services. - 6.
-Coordinate construction and operations of the Work with work performed by each other separate Contract for the Project and the Owner's construction forces. - 7.
-Prepare Coordinated Composite Drawings, in collaboration with each other contractor for the Project, to coordinate the work of the contracts for the Project. - 8.
-Coordinate sequencing and scheduling of the Work.
-Include the following: - a.
-Initial Coordination Meeting: At earliest possible date, the Owner will arrange and conduct a meeting with all contractors for the Project for sequencing and coordinating the work of the Project. - 9.
-Provide quality assurance and quality control services specified in Section 014000 Quality and Code Requirements. - 10.
+Coordinate construction and operations of the Work with work performed by each other separate Contract for the Project and the Owner's construction forces.

+- 7. Prepare Coordinated Composite Drawings, in collaboration with each other contractor for the Project, to coordinate the work of the contracts for the Project. - Coordinate sequencing and scheduling of the Work.
+Include the following: 8. - Initial Coordination Meeting: At earliest possible date, the Owner will arrange and a. conduct a meeting with all contractors for the Project for sequencing and coordinating the work of the Project. - 9.
+Provide quality assurance and quality control services specified in Section 014000 -Quality and Code Requirements. - 10.
 Coordinate sequence of activities to accommodate tests and inspections, and coordinate schedule of tests and inspections. - 11.
 Provide information necessary to adjust, move, or relocate existing utility structures affected by construction. - 12.
-Provide progress cleaning of all Contract work areas and coordinate progress cleaning of areas or pieces of equipment where more than one contractor has worked. - 13.
-Coordinate cutting and patching. - 14.
-Coordinate protection of the Work. - 15.
-Coordinate firestopping. - 16.
-Coordinate completion of punch list items. - 17.
-Coordinate preparation of As-built drawings and specifications. - 18.
-Print and submit all required project turnover documents. - 19.
-Coordinate preparation of operation and maintenance manuals. - B. Responsibilities of project manager, as noted in the Detailed Scope of Work includes coordination for temporary facilities and controls, include, but are not limited to, the following:

-- 1. Provide common-use field office for use by all personnel engaged in construction activities. - 2.
+Provide progress cleaning of all Contract work areas and coordinate progress cleaning of areas or pieces of equipment where more than one contractor has worked. - Coordinate cutting and patching.
+13. - Coordinate protection of the Work.
+14. - Coordinate firestopping.
+15. - Coordinate completion of punch list items.
+16. - Coordinate preparation of As-built drawings and specifications.
+17. - Print and submit all required project turnover documents.
+18. - Coordinate preparation of operation and maintenance manuals.
+19. - Responsibilities of project manager for construction contract includes coordination for В. temporary facilities and controls, include, but are not limited to, the following: - 1.
+Provide common-use field office for use by all personnel engaged in construction activities. - 2.
 Provide telephone service for common-use facilities.

-1.6 GENERAL REQUIREMENTS OF CONTRACTS
+1.5 GENERAL REQUIREMENTS OF CONTRACTS